Stremio/stremio-addon-guide/docs/step2.md

 ---
-id: step2
-title: Step 2 - Testing the add-on
+title: 2.
+Testing the add-on
 ---

 Previously, we covered the basic structure of the add-on manifest.
 Now it is time to make sure it is working properly.
 Let's test it!